reflectivity/orsopy/orsopy/fileio/specification.md

 in more detail.

-A hash (`#`) declares everything that follows on the same line to be outside the hirarchical structure and will be ignored by YAML (or JSON) based information processing.
+A hash (`#`) declares everything that follows on the same line to be outside the hierarchical structure and will be ignored by YAML (or JSON) based information processing.
 E.g. the first line of the text representation contains information not structured due to YAML rules and thus starts with `# # `, where the first hash means *header* and the second *non-YAML entry*.